saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

     return network_ospf_dict
 ```

-This function takes in a username, password and a list (of hosts).
+This function takes in a username, password and a list of hosts.
 It starts by instantiating a dictionary called `network_ospf_dict`.
 After that, it will iterate the list of hosts.
 For every host in the list, it will run `jun_ospf_neighbor_extensive`.
 The returned output is stored in the `network_ospf_dict` which is returned in the end.

 Let's clean up all references to `etree`, add the new function and change the `__main__`.
 We now have the following script: